The Medical Power of Attorney

 DNR Orders

-Specific Purpose of Medical Power of Attorney
+Specific Purpose of a Medical Power of Attorney

 The medical power of attorney should be carefully crafted to ensure that the patient has all the desired areas covered in terms of the powers they wish to grant their agent.
 It is vital that the principal thoroughly discusses their wishes with the agent prior to signing the power of attorney so that if the time should come for a decision to be made, it can be done according to the express desires of the principal.